Al-Bassa: British Mandate

 The 1938 camp of Jewish labourers and Notrim (police) for construction of Tegart's wall was located adjacent to the village, and it ultimately became the site of a Tegart fort.
 By 1945 the village was home to a regional college.

+The village's main economic activity was olive picking.
 Important public structures at the time of its existence included two mosques, two churches, three schools and 18 other shrines both holy to Muslims and Christians.
 Al-Bassa was the only Palestinian village in the Galilee with a Christian high school.
 Some of Bassa's former public structures have been preserved and are found today within the Israeli localities of Shlomi and Betzet.